Building Learning Power

 You can find more detailed information on Guy Claxton's website:

-Building Learning Power Characters:
+Our Building Learning Power Avatars:

 The language of Building Learning Power is positive and uplifting and can be used in and out of school.
 It would be great if you could use this ‘child friendly’ language at home too.
 We want the children to learn with enthusiasm and courage.